exwm/yt_clipper/readme.md

 - Works best on Chrome with the Tampermonkey extension and YouTube video in theater mode.
 - You may need to refresh the video page and ensure this user script is active.
-- Firefox, Opera, and most Chromium-based browsers not fully tested, but reportedly work as intended.
+- FireFox _Nightly_, Opera, and most Chromium-based browsers not fully tested, but reportedly work as intended.
+  - Main channel FireFox does not display markers.
 - Other browsers may or may not work as intended.

 ## Related Scripts